interval1066/safe_ptr_mgr/README.md

 # safe_ptr_mgr
-Safe pointer manager for c++ 17 and up
+Safe pointer manager for c++ 17 and up.